Guidelines and FAQs

 What will we fund?

-At the Sheriffs’ & Recorder’s Fund, we understand the importance of giving prison leavers the chance to start anew.
-Our grants cover essential items such as everyday clothing, job interview attire, training course fees, and tools of trade.
-We also provide household equipment, including refrigerators and beds.
+We understand the importance of giving prison leavers the chance to start anew.
+Our grants cover essential items such as everyday clothing, job interview attire, work clothes, training course fees, and tools of trade.
+We also provide grants for household equipment, including kitchen appliances and utensils, white goods, furniture and furnishings and bedding.

-Additionally, we recognise the significance of identification documents, and thus provide funding for provisional driving licences or Citizen Cards.
+Additionally, we recognise the significance of identification documents to open a bank account and enable applications for benefits, so we provide funding for provisional driving licences or Citizen Cards.

 If you are applying for a grant to support a training course, please make sure to include all relevant details about the course in your application.
 This is a mandatory requirement that will help us evaluate your request and determine the level of support we can provide.

-Our grants are typically in the range £150 – £250, but we do make grants of up to £1,000 to fund, or part-fund, education and training courses.
+Our grants are typically in the range £150 – £250, but we do make grants for larger amounts for household goods, or we may fund (or part-fund) education and training courses up to £1,000.

 What won’t we fund?